COINHOUSE TERMS AND CONDITIONS OF USE

 15. Paying accounts

-Some types of Customer Accounts (e.g. Premium and Business Premium) are subject to a fee and provide access to additional services, which are described on the Website and in the COINHOUSE sales documentation.
+Some types of Customer Accounts (e.g. Premium and Business Premium) are subject to a fee and provide access to additional services, which are described on the Website or the Mobile App and in the COINHOUSE sales documentation.

 16. Cancellation of a Service and time limit for complaints.